ivanearisty/obsidian/Notes on Website May 1st.md

 ![[Pasted image 20250501062118.png | 400]]

 ## Product
+Product Page should be a summary of all the products that we have.

 - [ ] We need the other banners for this:
 ![[Pasted image 20250501133318.png | 500]]